RealTreasury/personal-inventory-tracker/README.md

 ## Building Assets
 Run `npm run build` to compile the JavaScript for both the front-end (`assets/app.js`) and admin (`assets/admin.js`) using esbuild.

+## Testing
+End-to-end tests use Playwright with a WordPress environment provided by `wp-env`.

+1. Ensure Docker is running.
+2. Run `npm run test:e2e` to execute the browser tests.
+Fixtures seed and clean inventory data automatically.

 ## FAQ
 **Does this plugin require a specific WordPress.com plan?**
 Yes.
 Uploading custom plugins is available on Business or higher plans.